- Kids Characters

 Today is Meteor Day!
 The word “meteor” refers to a visible streak of light that is produced by debris falling to the Earth from space.
 We also call this beautiful phenomenon a “shooting star” or “falling star.”
 The tradition of wishing upon a shooting star can be traced all the way back to 127 AD.
-Ptolemy, the Greek astronomer, hypothesized that the Gods occasionally liked to peer down at Earth from the other world.
+Ptolemy, the Greek astronomer, hypothesized that the Gods occasionally liked to peer down on Earth from up above.
 From time to time, a star or two would slip past them and fall through the heavens.
-Anyone who saw a shooting star knew that the Gods were paying attention so it was the perfect time to make a wish!
+Anyone who saw a shooting star knew that the Gods were paying attention, so it was the perfect time to make a wish!

 Did you know that shooting stars are actually quite small?
 The average meteoroid is about the size of a pebble.
 Around 15,000 tons of meteoroids enter the Earth’s atmosphere every day, but very few of them actually reach the surface.
-When they do, they are called “meteorites.”
+When they do reach Earth, they are called meteorites.

-To celebrate Meteor Day, spend some time star-gazing tonight, or find out when the next meteor shower is going to take place.
+To celebrate Meteor Day, spend some time star-gazing tonight, or find out when the next meteor shower is going to happen.
 If you see a shooting star, remember to make a wish!